StatesTitle/ds-blog/pytest_for_data_scientists/pytest_for_data_scientists.md

 If one the the test inputs from the list causes the test to fail, we will see a diff for the failure just as before.

 ## Wrapping up
-This post has provided an intro to `pytest` with a motivating example that should resonate with data scientists.
 We’ve covered what a test looks like in `pytest`, how to run `pytest` tests in a notebook, and how to utilize the `parametrize` decorator to simplify data-intensive tests.

+If you want to learn more about testing with `pytest`, the `pytest` [documentation](https://doc.pytest.org/en/latest/) is a great place to start!
+For those who want to dive a little deeper, the book ["Python testing with pytest"](https://pragprog.com/book/bopytest/python-testing-with-pytest) by Brian Okken is frequently recommended.
+For more tips about writing maintainable software, I recommend ["Working effectively with legacy code"](https://dl.acm.org/citation.cfm?id=1050933) by Michael Feathers.

 One last piece of advice from a mentor of mine before we finish.
 If you find yourself creating a few example inputs for a function you developed in a notebook to check how the function is working, turn those examples into tests!
 This enables you to re-run that examples at any time to make sure they still work correctly.
 This is also a great place to start if you are struggling to get started writing tests!